Colophon - how this site is currently built

 What's Eleventy I hear you ask!
 It isn't that well know, yet, but has been around for a few years and getting better all the time.
 Eleventy is an engine that builds out a flat file site.
 There are massive advantages for a flat file site, and of course a few disadvantages.

-Eleventy, 11ty, the simple static site generator also has an active and very helpful community and a site that gathers posts about peoples exploits, 11ty Bundle where you can find useful links catagorised into topics.
+Eleventy, 11ty, the simple static site generator also has an active and very helpful community and a site that gathers posts about peoples exploits, 11ty Bundle where you can find useful links categorised into topics.

 Writing